wkoszek/synology/README.md

 # My Synology automation scripts

-I have a Synology box and to make its command line usable, one needs 2
+I have a Synology NAS box and to make its command line usable for myself long-term, I decided to spend some time on proper configuration.
+This
-things:
+includes:

 - `ipkg` installation: this will give you basic commands such as `vim` or `bash`